SilasD/scripts/docs/fix/codex-pages.rst

 ``fix/codex-pages [this|site|all]``

-This tool will add pages to written works that do not have their start and end pages specified.
+Pages will be added to written works that do not have properly specified page counts.
 The number of pages to be added will be determined mainly by the type of the written content, modified by its writing style and the strength of the style, with weighted randomization.

 Options
 -------